Beneath the Surface

 “I always support Water Aid.
 Everybody should have water.”

-– so says the Water sign.
+– says the Water signed celebrity.

 “If we can help you and your start and you’re doing something really cool, then we will support you for 3 years so you have a chance to get off the ground…And we found that was really great since it helped a lot of start-up charities in England and here, so that the people who are actually doing the work it gives them the encouragement and the security that they can carry on.”

-– Indicative of Cancer’s “Cardinal” quality which as stated earlier makes the sign of the Crab best suited for anything at its beginning stages or anyone about to “start up“.
+– Indicative of Cancer’s “Cardinal” quality which as stated earlier makes the sign of the Crab best suited for anything at its beginning stages or for anyone about to “start up“.